napframework/nap-docs/app/manual/01_gettingstarted.md

 To create a distributable package of your application run `package.bat` (windows) or `./package` (macOS / Linux).
 Append `--help` for additional information.
 By default the application including Napkin and all assets is packaged for you.

-*Note that when working from source the application is packaged together with NAP.
-The `package` script is located in the NAP root.*
+*Note that when working from source the the `package` script is located in the NAP root.*